Recommended things to do in London – Things you won’t wanna miss during your visit

 Chinatown

-Like many cities around the world, you’ll find China town in London as well.
+Like many cities around the world, you’ll find Chinatown in London as well.
 As soon as you arrive to the area, you feel like you’ve gone to China.
-I recommend going there after Covent garden, as they’re close to each other, that way you can have lunch there.
+I recommend going there after Covent Garden, as they’re close to each other, that way you can have lunch there.
 We sat down at the Joy King Lau restaurant, which was very good.
 We ordered steamed shrimp dumplings there, which were excellent, so we ordered another serving.
-We also ordered Won Ton soup (A type of filled dumplings) and Roman had a duck dish that was great as well.
+We also ordered Won Ton soup (A type of filled dumplings) , and Roman had a duck dish that was great as well.

 Leave a Reply